Joint Functional Component Command for Integrated Missile Defense

-Joint Functional Component Command for Integrated Missile Defense (JFCC IMD) is a component of United States Strategic Command (USSTRATCOM).
-The current commander is Army Lieutenant General Daniel L. Karbler.
+Joint Functional Component Command for Integrated Missile Defense (JFCC IMD) is a component of United States Space Command (USSPACECOM).
+The current commander is Army Lieutenant General Sean A. Gainey.
+The current senior enlisted leader is Space Force Chief Master Sergeant Daniel L. Scheu.

 Mission

-JFCC IMD was established to optimize planning, execution and force management, as directed by HQ USSTRATCOM, of deterring attacks against the United States, its territories, possessions and bases.
+JFCC IMD was established to optimize planning, execution and force management, as directed by HQ USSPACECOM, of deterring attacks against the United States, its territories, possessions and bases.
 In addition, JFCC IMD would employ appropriate forces, should deterrence fail, and the associated mission of planning, integrating and coordinating global missile defense operations and support for missile defense.

 Background

 JFCC IMD originated in the Implemented Directive issued by the Commander, United States Strategic Command (USSTRATCOM) in January 2005.
 The JFCCs were formed to further operationalize USSTRATCOM missions and allow the Headquarters, USSTRATCOM to focus on strategic-level integration and advocacy.
 JFCC IMD is responsible for planning and coordinating global operations and support for integrated missile defense.
 The JFCC IMD will conduct operational and tactical level planning and day-to-day employment of assigned and attached missile defense forces for USSTRATCOM integrated missile defense operations, to include integrated missile defense planning and operational support responsibilities with other combatant commands, the Missile Defense Agency and joint service components.
 HQ USSTRATCOM will retain the responsibility for advocacy of system-level missile defense capabilities, integration of missile defense into strategic level planning and military assessments of missile defense capabilities.
 Strategic Level Intelligence support will be provided by Defense Intelligence Agency’s Joint Intelligence Operations Center.

+In 2023, JFCC IMD was transferred to the United States Space Command.

 Current operations

-JFCC-IMD is responsible for USSTRATCOM integrated missile defense planning and operational support to include operational and tactical level plan development, force execution and day-to-day management of assigned and attached missile defense forces.
-JFCC IMD is co-located with MDA at Schriever AFB.
+JFCC-IMD is responsible for USSPACECOM integrated missile defense planning and operational support to include operational and tactical level plan development, force execution and day-to-day management of assigned and attached missile defense forces.
+JFCC IMD is co-located with MDA at Schriever SFB.
 Current operation areas include: